SDR vs BDR: Build High-Performance Sales Teams in 2026

 Core SDR responsibilities:

 Speed is everything for inbound SDRs.
-Speed compounds in inbound sales.
-Studies show response within five minutes increases conversion by 400%.
-Wait an hour?
+Research shows response within five minutes increases conversion by 21x compared to waiting 30 minutes.
+Within one hour, leads are 7x more likely to qualify than those contacted after 24 hours.
+Wait longer?
 That lead is probably talking to your competitor already.

 What Is a BDR?
 The Outbound Pipeline Creator